 Unlike conventional soldiers, insurgents are considered dangerous, not because of their physical presence on the battlefield, but because of their ideology.

-As David Galula, a French commander who was an expert in counterinsurgency warfare during the Algerian War, emphasised:
+As David Galula, a French commander and expert in counterinsurgency warfare during the Algerian War, emphasised:

 “In any situation, whatever the cause, there will be an active minority for the cause, a neutral majority, and an active minority against the cause.
 The technique of power consists in relying on the favourable minority in order to rally the neutral majority and to neutralise or eliminate the hostile minority.”

 Overtime, however, the intelligence state lost touch with reality, as the focus of its counterinsurgency programs shifted from foreign to domestic populations, from national security risks to ordinary citizens.
 Particularly in the wake of 9/11, when the NSA and its British counterpart, GCHQ, began mapping out the Internet.

 Thanks to Edward Snowden’s revelations in 2013, we now know that the NSA were collecting 200 billion pieces of data every month, including the cell phone records, emails, web searches and live chats of more than 200 million ordinary Americans.
 This was extracted from the world's largest internet companies via a lesser-known, data mining program called Prism.

 There’s another name for this, and its total information awareness.
 The highest attainment of a paranoid state seeking absolute control over its population.
 What ceases to be worth the candle is that peoples right to privacy is enshrined under the US Constitution's fourth amendment.